Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 Automation is a key pre requirements to implement, manage and mantain the blue green pattern along the time.
 One of the key aspect of the Continuos Delivery is to be able to iteratively deliver increments of platform and workloads, with the blue green patter for AKS platform you can unlock the continous delivery at AKS level providing a controlled and safety experience.
 Resiliency during the deployment is one of the main benefits of the pattern, because natively there is the fallback option of the previous cluster.
+The key benefits mentioned before are also part of the [Well Architected Framework](/azure/architecture/framework/devops/overview).

 ## Deploy this scenario